kmack3990/WiDS-2023-Datathon-Challenge/README.md

 # WiDS-2023-Datathon-Challenge
 Three BrainStation alumni and I have formed a team to tackle the 2023 Women in Data Science (WiDS) Datathon.
 The first installment in this repository is my data processing, EDA, and initial modeling attempt.
+Notebook 1, I clean and complete a number of EDA endeavors to evaluate our problem space.
+I optimize a Random Forest Reressor(RFR) to achieve our first predictive scoring metrics.
 Notebook 1 is a strong start, but there is much work to be done to move up the leaderboard in this challenge.

-Notebook 2 will be added in the coming weeks.
+In Notebook 2, we implement a data reduction strategy.
+I am compare an optimized Multi-layer Perceptron Regressor(MLPR) to my RFR results in notebook 1.
+We make a submission to the WiDS leaderboard to set up a baseline for futher advancement in the project/competition.